NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 A second group of neuroacanthocytosis syndromes predominantly affects the central nervous system, in particular the basal ganglia, resulting in a chorea syndrome resembling Huntington disease.
 These disorders include the following:

 • McLeod neuroacanthocytosis syndrome (MLS) is a multisystem disorder with hematologic, neuromuscular, and central nervous system (CNS) manifestations.
 Affected males have the McLeod blood group phenotype and RBC acanthocytosis.
 Neuromuscular manifestations of MLS comprise subclinical or mild sensorimotor axonopathy, myopathy, and cardiomyopathy.
-CNS manifestations of MLS resemble Huntington disease and consist of a choreatic movement disorder, "subcortical" cognitive deficits, psychiatric manifestations, and in some individuals, epileptic seizures.
-Inheritance is X-linked.
+CNS manifestations of MLS resemble Huntington disease and consist of a choreiform movement disorder, "subcortical" cognitive deficits, psychiatric manifestations, and in some individuals, epileptic seizures.
+XK is the only gene in which pathogenic variants are known to cause MLS; inheritance is X-linked.

-• Huntington disease-like 2 (HDL2) manifests in the third to fourth decade and has a progressive course over ten to 15 years [Margolis et al 2001].
+• Huntington disease-like 2 (HDL2) manifests in the third to fourth decade and has a progressive course over ten to 15 years.
 Dystonia is a frequent finding; chorea or parkinsonism may change with evolution of the disease.
-Almost all affected individuals reported to date have been of African ancestry [Margolis et al 2001, Stevanin et al 2002, Walker et al 2003].
+Almost all affected individuals reported to date have been of African ancestry.
 RBC acanthocytosis is variable.
+JPH3 is the only gene in which mutation is known to cause HDL2; inheritance is autosomal dominant.

 Management